LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 For example, let's say you are looking for an article written in certain time range.
 Some documents will fall within this range(yes) or do not fall within this range(no).

-The filter clause excludes any documents that fall in the no category.
+The filter clause only includes documents that fall in the yes category.

-As the filter clause only focuses on whether the hits fall into yes or no category, the filter clause do not contribute to calculating the score for hits.
+The filter clause only focuses on whether the hits fall into yes or no category.
+It does not focus on how well a document matches the filter query.
+Thereofre, the filter clause does not contribute to calculating the score for hits.

 Syntax:
 ```